Using Spec-Driven Development

 /Speckit.specify

 This command lets users define what the project is—through a user experience lens, not technical terms.
-Think like a product manager, focusing on outcomes rather than the tech stack.
+Thinking like a product manager, focusing on outcomes rather than the tech stack.
+“I want to build an app to…”

-Claude generates a Spec Markdown document providing a high-level project overview grounded in user scenarios and test cases, including robust requirements validatable after development.
+Claude generates a specification with a high-level project overview, grounded in user scenarios and test cases including robust requirements including tests.

 /Speckit.Clarify